gio-del/CV-Creator/README.md

 # CV-Creator

+## Description

+This project is a simple CV generator that takes a JSON file as input and generates a PDF file with the CV.

 ## Usage

 Note: This project requires `wkhtmltopdf` to be installed on your system.
 You can download it from [here](https://wkhtmltopdf.org/downloads.html).